 For this reason, there is an awesome plugin named Paid Memberships Pro.
 It allows you to make different membership levels and assign them to different user roles.

-And we made an add-on to make both PMPro and WPUF work together.
+And we made a module to make both PMPro and WPUF work together.

 So now you must have three plugins activated: a)WPUF b)PMPro c)WPUF add-on for PMPro.